fineanmol/plant-tree/README.md

-🎄 Updated on Mon, 28 Apr 2025 12:40:57 GMT
+🌵 Updated on Mon, 28 Apr 2025 17:42:10 GMT

-> "Any fool can write code that a computer can understand."
+> "Code is like humor.
+When you have to explain it, it's bad."